top of page

 Applied Biomedical Anthropology.
 I am interested in understanding how the timing of pubertal maturation and adrenarche are impacted by different inputs (e.g., ecological, socioeconomic status, stress).

-Further, I work as an
+Further, I have worked as an

-Applied Medical and Behavioral Scientist for Simply Rational GmbH – The Decision Institute since 2021, a spin-off of the Max Planck Institute for Human Development, located in Berlin, Germany.
+Applied Medical and Behavioral Scientist for Simply Rational GmbH – The Decision Institute, a spin-off of the Max Planck Institute for Human Development, located in Berlin, Germany.
 We partner with some of the largest global medical device and biotech companies to evaluate the most effective evidence-based clinical treatments for patients.
 We then identify asymmetries in the decision-making process across German, USA, and Canadian healthcare markets and design intervention strategies to deliver the most effective long-term treatments to patients, neurologists, and orthopedic surgeons.

 Research Collage.png